reserve-protocol/protocol/docs/demurrage-collateral.md

 ### Setting the basket weights

-Prime basket weights are in units of January 1st 2020 collateral, not today's collateral.
-It doesn't matter if the collateral wasn't around in 2020 -- when setting the basket weights the setter must take into account how much demurrage has occurred since January 1st 2020.
+Prime basket weights are in units of January 1st 2024 collateral, not today's collateral.
+It doesn't matter if the collateral wasn't around in Jan 2024 -- when setting the basket weights the setter must take into account how much demurrage has occurred since January 1st 2024.

-For example, say an asset has had 5% total demurrage since January 1st 2020 and you want to (on today's date) create a basket of that is worth $1: the correct basket weight to provide to `setPrimeBasket()` would be `1 / 0.95 = ~1.0526`.
+For example, say an asset has had 2% total demurrage since January 1st 2024 and you want to (on today's date) create a basket of that is worth $1: the correct basket weight to provide to `setPrimeBasket()` would be `1 / (1 - 0.02) = ~1.0204`.

-To calculate total demurrage since 2020-01-01 00:00:00 UTC, use:
+To calculate total demurrage since 2024-01-01 00:00:00 UTC, use:

 ```
-fee() ^ (seconds_since_2020_01_01)
+fee() ^ (seconds_since_2024_01_01)
 ```

-(where `fee()` is the per-second demurrage rate, usually found on the `DemurrageCollateral` contract)
+(where `fee()` is the per-second demurrage rate found on the `DemurrageCollateral` contract below)

 ### Implementation